 Finding Meaning at The Vatican Museums

-After all the corridors of amazing objects, beautiful statues and colourful paintings at the Vatican, one of the last masterpieces remaining is the Sistine Chapel.
-Although crowded with tourist, the Sistine Chapel provides seating space (you might have to wait for a vacancy) to sit back, block out the continuous movement of people (5 million visitors per year) and attempt reflection and meditation.
+After all the corridors of amazing objects, beautiful statues, and colorful paintings at the Vatican, one of the last masterpieces remaining is the Sistine Chapel.
+Although crowded with tourists, the Sistine Chapel provides seating space (you might have to wait for a vacancy) to sit back, block out the continuous movement of people (5 million visitors per year), and attempt reflection and meditation.

 The Sistine Chapel is the room where the College of Cardinals are locked in and required to decide on the next Pope.
 All the walls, floors and the ceiling are decorated.
 The base of the walls has painted curtains.
-The higher-level walls are painted with frescoes by various artist and the Masterpiece of the ceiling fresco is painted by Michelangelo.
+The higher-level walls are painted with frescoes by various artists, and Michelangelo paints the Masterpiece of the ceiling fresco.
 Of all the masterpieces at the Vatican, we will reflect on the painter Michelangelo and his work on the Sistine Chapel Ceiling.
 What meaning can we find?

 Pope Julius II ordered the 33-year-old Michelangelo to paint the ceiling of the chapel.
 Michelangelo ran away back to Florence on the first opportunity but was ordered to return by the Pope.
 Michelangelo preferred to sculpt and not paint.
 Unfortunately, the Pope assured him that he would have to complete the Sistine Ceiling before he could resume his sculptural projects.

 The Sistine Ceiling painting stretched over four long years and was one of the longest and most challenging projects Michelangelo undertook.
 Below is Michelangelo’s despairing poem about painting the Sistine Chapel.

 I’ve already grown a goiter from this torture,

 hunched up here like a cat in Lombardy

 (or anywhere else where the stagnant water’s poison).